rage/ethics-of-ai-copy/data/chapter-6/3-bias-and-discrimination.md

 **Definition 1**: Discrimination is a difference of treatment of individuals based on their membership in a group.

 So how does this definition fare in capturing our sense of discrimination?
 The words doing the work here are “difference” and “group”.
 That is, discrimination is something which is comparative, and the units of comparison are different groups (or, rather, groupings), or individuals belonging to them.
 This is a good start, but let’s analyze where this definition draws the line.
 What is included, and what is left out?

 Consider, for example, driver’s licenses.
 In Finland, driver’s licenses are issued by the police, upon completion of certain amount of practical and theoretical training, as well as an exam.
 Thus, driver’s licenses are issued based on individual merit.
 Nonetheless, we generally find it sensible that people with severely impaired vision are precluded from the process altogether, and we do not consider this discriminatory in the moral sense.
 After all, driving would be practically impossible either way.
 Thus we need to include some sense of the harmfulness of discrimination in our definition.

 Consider, then, a café which only serves people wearing green shirts.
 This is most definitely differential treatment based on group membership, and conducive of a kind of harm, but we would not consider this discrimination in the moralistic sense either.
 We might find it a strange policy, but not a morally problematic one.
-Thus, it is not just group membership we are interested in, but /which/groups.
+Thus, it is not just group membership we are interested in, but /which/ groups

-**Definition 2**: differential treatment based on perceived membership in a socially salient group, which causes a social harm.
+**Definition 2**: differential treatment based on perceived membership in a socially salient group, which causes social harm.
+(Lippert-Rasmussen 2014)
-(Lippert-Rasmussen, /Born Free and Equal? : A Philosophical Inquiry Into the Nature of Discrimination/.)

-“Socially saliency” is what identifies the which features are moralistically relevant in cases of discrimination.
+"Socially saliency" is what identifies which features are moralistically relevant in cases of discrimination.
 But what does it mean?
 According to Lippert-Rasmussen, a feature is socially salient if it is important to the structure of social interactions across multiple contexts.
-That is, what are considered socially salient classifications is a historically contingent matter: in an alternate timeline, where wearing a green shirt was invariably a matter of social importance, factoring into the kind of dignity, opportunities or status afforded to a person, the café example above might well count as a case of discrimination.
+That is, what are considered socially salient classifications is a historically contingent matter: in an alternate timeline, where wearing a green shirt was invariably a matter of social importance, factoring into the kind of dignity, opportunities or status afforded to a person (if it was religious attire, for example), the café example above might well count as a case of discrimination.

-Recognizing moralistic discrimination is not simply a matter of recognizing discrepancies of treatment across arbitrary groupings.
+Recognizing moralistic discrimination then is not simply a matter of recognizing discrepancies of treatment across arbitrary groupings.
 Rather, it requires the contextualization of the disparate treatment in the history of oppressive or valuative practices in society, and the groupings made salient thus.
 For example, the EU charter of fundamental rights lists the following as features, which are morally pertinent in cases of discrimination:
-“sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age and sexual orientation.”  (/Article 21,/Charter of Fundamental Rights of the European Union)
+“sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age and sexual orientation.”

 ## Harms – what are they?